edgedb/easy-edgedb/chapter6/answers.md

 };
 ```

-You can of course go with `UPDATE NPC` and `SELECT City` if you prefer.
+You can of course go with `UPDATE NPC` and `SELECT Country` if you prefer.

 Also, here is the same thing using `WITH`: